20 Jul 2025

 Custom ROM projects often have a high barrier to entry.
 Documentation is either minimal or extremely technical and websites are usually built by developers, for developers often leaving newcomers confused or discouraged.

-After analyzing the landing pages of other projects, I have identified several recurring issues:
+After analyzing the landing pages of other projects, I identified several recurring issues:

 Overuse of technical language without explanation